whlee0525/todo-react-context/README.md

 ## Intorduce
-This project is just simple 'To Do List'. whiie using this app, on the developer console there will be page log which is using context.
+This project is just simple 'To Do List'./n
+While using this app, /n
+on the developer console/n
+there will be page log which is using context./n

 ![image](https://user-images.githubusercontent.com/29941220/117567450-6900c180-b0f7-11eb-8407-ffa02b720ac8.png)

 ## Load
-(cmd) yarn
+(cmd) yarn/n
-(cmd) yarn start
+(cmd) yarn start/n
 (browser) http://localhost:3000

 ## Skills
-React
+React/n
 Typescript